-o Responsible parties and co-operation partners: Natural Resources Institute Finland, necessary.

-Finnish Wildlife Agency, Finnish Museum of Natural History, universities.
+Responsible parties and co-operation partners: Natural Resources Institute Finland, Finnish Wildlife Agency, Finnish Museum of Natural History, universities.

 The hunting of the species will continue.
-The growth of the population will be addressed, if o Responsible parties and co-operation partners: Finnish Wildlife Agency, Metsähallitus, hunters, interest groups and NGOs.
+The growth of the population will be addressed, if necessary.

+Responsible parties and co-operation partners: Finnish Wildlife Agency, Metsähallitus, hunters, interest groups and NGOs.